-Italian director Matteo Garrone returns to the Cannes Croisette with a movie a world away from the English-language fantasy Tale of Tales.
+Italian director Matteo Garrone returns to UK cinemas this week with a movie a world away from the English-language fantasy Tale of Tales.
 Crime flick Dogman is a solid effort bearing the influence and heritage of Neorealism and Federico Fellini.

 Marcello (Marcello Fonte) is a dog groomer living by the seaside on the outskirts of the eternal city.
 Timid-looking and slight in build, he loves dogs and clearly feels more at home in their world than the human community.
 But for all his kindliness and friendliness, Marcello is devious, a lowlife crook (he deals coke) and a bit of a schemer.